Will Bratt: Rob Austin Racing (2012–2013)

 Bratt made his touring car debut with Rob Austin Racing at the Oulton Park round of the 2012 season.
 He finished eighth on his début in the Audi A4 and won Dunlop's "Most Improved Independent Driver Award".
 He stayed with the team for the next round at Croft but was unable to secure the sponsorship to continue in the championship at Snetterton.
 He returned to the team for the final three events of the season starting at Rockingham.
 He qualified a season best thirteenth on the grid at the final round at Brands Hatch and finished ninth in the first race before retiring from the second race having collided with the stricken BMW of Rob Collard.
 Bratt concluded the season 20th in the drivers standings after contesting half of the events.

-Bratt will continue in the championship for the 2013 season with Rob Austin Racing, now competing under the WIX Racing banner.
+Bratt would continue in the championship for the 2013 season with Rob Austin Racing, this time competing under the WIX Racing banner.